2016rshah/blog/posts/12-books-12-months-2017.md

 I was supposed to read this book junior year of high-school for my AP French class, but I pretty much just spark-noted it.
 To this day I've felt bad about that so I decided to go back and give it another swing and I'm glad I did.
 I feel like the general interpretation of the book is that Mersault, the main character, is this depressed existential dude.
 But when I read the book for real I didn't get that sense.

 In fact I think a central question of the book is "Is Mersault happy?".
 Most people would say no, or at the very least would say he shouldn't be.
 But I really think he is.
 Perhaps he shouldn't be, but I just can't bring myself to blame him for being so happy-go-lucky all the damn time.
 To me he just seemed like the literary embodiment of ¯\\\_(ツ)\_/¯.
 He's just out here living his life and I respect him for that.
-In fact I relate to him more than I would like to admit, and that is a very scary thought. [^footnote]
+In fact I relate to him more than I would like to admit, and that is a very scary thought. [^footnote1]

-[^footnote]: It is possible that something just got lost in translation and I am completely misinterpreting the entire novel.
+[^footnote1]: It is possible that something just got lost in translation and I am completely misinterpreting the entire novel.

 ### *Slaughterhouse-Five* by Kurt Vonnegut (February Bonus Round!)